Learn Tailwind CSS: Customization & Extension Guide

 Understanding Tailwind CSS Configuration

 Tailwind CSS provides a powerful configuration system that allows us to customize and personalize the framework according to our specific project requirements.
 In this section, we will explore the basics of Tailwind CSS configuration in a beginner-friendly manner, along with practical examples to help you grasp its concepts.
-We'll learn how to configure the framework for custom font families, colours, breakpoints, and other important design elements. 🎨🛠️
+We'll learn how to configure the framework for custom font families, colors, breakpoints, and other important design elements. 🎨🛠️

 This file, located at the root of the project, allows us to modify default settings, enable or disable features, and add our own customizations.